cfrederrrr/resume/carl_frederick_aug-2016.md

 + Designed a Gem used to interact with F5 BigIP LTM REST API currently in use at Cvent
 + Eagerly seek out new libraries and design patterns
 + Strong grasp of Ruby language and the VM it is interpreted by
-+ 100% completion of codeacademy Ruby course
++ 100% completion of Codeacademy Ruby course

 ### \*nix systems
 + Command line veteran